-Made of 90% Quartz, one of the toughest natural materials, Silestone is easy to care for and difficult to damage.
+Made of 90% Quartz, one of the toughest natural sheen materials, Silestone is easy to care for and difficult to damage.
 Despite knowing it’s literally tough as rock, many people are wary of using the wrong product on their new Silestone worktop.
 Below you’ll find what you need to know to keep your Silestone worktop in great shape for years – or decades – to come.

-Daily cleaning of Silestone worktops
+Regular cleaning of Silestone worktops

 Removing Limescale from Silestone

 Many people are cautious about using limescale removers on Silestone as they know that these can damage natural stones such as marble and limestone.
 Silestone is made from tougher stuff, and natural limestone removers such as vinegar work a treat.